Openscreen-Inc/code-locker/healthcare/README.md

 We'll need to save your current tunnel url and pass it into the QR Code that we create.
 You can do that by running:
 `$  npm run getTunnel`

-#### 5. Create a p
+#### 5. Create a Prescription

-With your Openscreen credentials setup in your `.env` file we can now create our first Soil Bag and QR Code.
+With your Openscreen credentials setup in your `.env` file we can now create our first Prescription and the QR codes associated with that.

 `$ ./scripts/set-up

-Once this script runs you will see a created Asset object logged in your console, you will also see a created QR Code logged.
-This QR Code will be saved locally in the soilBagApp directory.
-Open the file and you will see your first QR code!
-(Keep this QR since we will need it later).

-Now that our Asset and QR Code has been created, we will create the contacts needed to make our app work.
-We need the following Contacts for this use case:

-- Farmer
-	- The farmer who owns the land that the soild will be collected from
-- Agronomist
-	- The agronomist who will collect the soil sample from the field
-- Lab Technician
-	- The technician who will inspect the soil once it reaches the lab
-- Validator
-	- A carbon validator who will validate the carbon levels reported

-Run this script to create the above contacts in Openscreen:
- `$ node scripts/createContacts.js`

-#### 6. Create Your SMS Templates with a Script

-The next step is to add our SMS templates to our Project.
-SMS Templates can easily be used to send SMS messages and notifications to Contacts in your app:

-Run this script to add these templates to your project:

-`$ node backend/createSmsTemplates.js`
+Set-up create SMS templates used to send text messages to the patient and pharmacist and adds the contact information of the various actors in the scenario.

+It uploads a prescription document associated with the prescription and generates two QR codes, one for the patient, and the other for the pharmacist.

 #### 7. Start your backend